List of software based on Kodi and XBMC: RasPlex

 RasPlex is a Plex client for Linux distributions designed and optimized for the Raspberry Pi and other ARM based systems, like Plex it is a forked version of XBMC.
 RasPlex has the look and feel of Plex Home Theater.
 It is mainly designed to be a third-party client for Plex Media Server, but it can be used as a stand-alone media player as well.
 RasPlex is a fork of OpenELEC.

 Rippl-TV

 Rippl-TV by Rippl-TV Electronics is a development framework and software platform centered around XBMC for Android, (similar to TOFU Media Platform by Pivos).
 It is designed for both first-party (i.e., media player devices from Rippl-TV Electronics) and also licensed to third-parties (OEM/ODM) and other commercial partners for branding.
-Marketed as a "entertainment ecosystem" derived from XBMC Media Center, that builds atop an underlying custom Android operating system.
+Marketed as an "entertainment ecosystem" derived from XBMC Media Center, that builds atop an underlying custom Android operating system.
 Rippl-TV platform consists of "XBMC Rippl-TV Edition" which is a fork of XBMC, and the current version of "UtilOS" is a fork of Android 4.4 (KitKat) firmware.